nlmarco/svndumptransformer/README.md

 ### REPLACEMENTS
 Pairs of strings to be replaced.
 Each 1st value is a string to be searched and replaced by the corresponding 2nd value.
 This is case-sensitive!

+The replacement-pairs are applied in the same order in which they're specified here.

 ## Example
 java -jar co.codewizards.svndumptransformer-1.0.jar oldproduct.svndump newproduct.svndump OldProduct NewProduct oldProduct newProduct "old product" "new product"